 Hours: Monday - Thursday 8 a.m. - 5 p.m., Friday 8 a.m. - 4:30 p.m.

 Business License / Occupational Tax

 Beginning with the 2019 tax year, the City of Elizabethtown has contracted with the Hardin County Sheriff's Office for the property tax billing and collection services.
 The City will no longer be sending your property tax bills for real and tangible property.
 You will now receive only one bill which includes both your City and County tax amounts, and all payments will be remitted to the Sheriff's Office.
-The current property tax rate imposed by the City on real and tangible property, as well as motor vehicles, is $0.116 per $100 of assessed value.
+For tax year ended December 31, 2023, the current property tax rate imposed by the City on real and tangible property, as well as motor vehicles, is $0.110 per $100 of assessed value.

 The City will continue to bill and collect the Franchise and Bank Shares property taxes.

 For tax years 2018 and earlier, the City will still collect any outstanding tax bills in our office.

 We are responsible for the administration and collection of the restaurant, transient room (hotel) and insurance taxes for the City.
 All property and casualty policies have an 8% insurance premiums tax.
 A 5% tax on alcohol sales is collected by retail stores/restaurants and a 2% tax is imposed on all prepared food sales.
 A 3% hotel tax is imposed by all hotels.

 If you are a vendor that supplies goods or services to the City and have a question related to your account, feel free to direct your inquiry to accounts payable.